CloudWithChris/cloudwithchris.com/content/blog/github-action-docker-dotnet-core.md

 Next up, the ``Composite run action``.
 This is a fancy way of saying "run a series of steps on the command-line".
 This could be an option as .NET Core applications can be executed on the command-line.
 The challenge with this approach is that we're at the mercy of whichever dependencies are installed on the GitHub Action Runner at a given point in time, not least if someone is running a self-hosted runner which would have a different set of dependencies and versions.
 I want the maintenance of this project to be as simple as possible.
 So, for that reason - I had ruled out the composite run action.

 Finally, the ``Docker container action``.
 This is the option that I ultimately chose.
 If you're familiar with containers as a technology, you'll be aware that they can in consistent execution (rather than shipping just the application, or application delta, you also ship the container dependencies in the container image, which provides the consistency).
 A key point to note - the Docker Container action only works on a Linux GitHub Action runner as [documented here](http://cloudchris.ws/26).
 This isn't a significant problem, as I wanted to ensure the program executable is able to run cross-platform, not the GitHub action necessarily.
-So, this gives end-users an option to run the command-line application on any platform manually.
+So, this gives end users an option to run the command-line application on any platform manually.
 Alternatively, they can use the GitHub action in a job that uses a Linux runner.
-If an end-user's GitHub action workflow is primarily Windows or Mac based, that's not a problem.
+If an end user's GitHub action workflow is primarily Windows or Mac based, that's not a problem.
 They can define a new job specifically for the cross-posting aspects.

 Great, so we have a decision on how to orchestrate the command-line application.
 What's next?
 For the Docker container action, we need two files - a ``Dockerfile`` and an ``Action metadata file``, also known as the ``action.yml`` file.